-The College makes a research award is for projects undertaken in mental health by undergraduate pharmacy students.
+The undergraduate pharmacist research award is for projects undertaken in mental health by undergraduate pharmacy students.

 The award includes attendance at CMHP’s annual conference, usually held in October, with all accommodation and reasonable travel costs included.
 The award will be made to a winner and runner up.